aakashdinkarh/window-props-plus/README.md

 - Add custom properties of various types (string, number, boolean, array, object, function) to the window object
 - Intuitive UI for easy property management
+- Syntax highlighting helps identify and reduce errors in property values.
 - Updates to the window object upon saving changes and page reload
 - Persistent storage of custom properties across page reloads
 - Error handling and logging for robustness